cse110-sp25-group30/cse110-sp25-group30/admin/team.md

 ### Aldrin Ilagan
 ![Aldrin Photo](https://i.gyazo.com/984ddb83eca74e979a4a1a458e194f9d.png)
--  Hi guys I'm Ali, a CS student.
+-  Hi guys I'm Aldrin, a CS student.
 For fun I like to play games, hangout with friends, and go on walks outside.
 - **GitHub Page:** [@ai-aurum](https://ai-aurum.github.io/Pages/)

 ### Aditya Dutt